dbt-labs/docs.getdbt.com/website/docs/best-practices/how-we-build-our-metrics/semantic-layer-3-build-semantic-models.md

     agg: sum
 ```

-## Validating configs
+## Reviewing our work

-Our completed code should look like this, our first semantic model!
+Our completed code would look like this, our first semantic model!

 ```orders
 semantic_models: